 - Instant Pot – adequate, but ties up your Instant Pot for two or more weeks

 Also called black garlic machines, you can buy black garlic makers, however, we’re in favor of using what’s on hand first if you have it.
 The only thing you need for the the garlic to “ferment”*, is to keep the garlic at a steady warm temperature of approximately 140℉,(60℃) over a long period of 2-6 weeks.

 Ferment garlic bulbs at a steady 140℉ for 2-6 weeks.

 If you already have a dehydrator, rice cooker or Instant Pot, you might want to try those first before investing in another appliance.
-All tend to work well if you follow the best practices in how to make black garlic.
+All tend to work well if you follow the best practices.
 If you don’t already have any of these appliances on hand, a rice cooker is the most economical solution.